 To sign out seeds, come to our seed swaps!
 Join us every Saturday from March 4th – May13th!
 Our table is set up at the Central Branch of the Greater Victoria Public Library from 10:30am – 12:30pm.

 Throughout the year, in partnership with the Greater Victoria Public Library, we are able to offer free workshops to the community.

 No upcoming workshops, stay tuned for future opportunities 🙂

 Do you have seeds you’d like to donate?
 Send them our way!
 Anyone can give seeds to the seed library.
 They can be dropped off during our seed swap tables or at our seed drop box at the Central Library Branch.

-In 2018 LifeCycles embarked upon a partnership with the Food Eco District (FED) to build a unique urban learning garden in the central courtyard of Victoria’s downtown public library.
-We’ll be working on expanding this garden through 2020, and saving seed from it to include in our collection.
+In 2018, we partnered with the Food Eco District (FED) to build a unique urban learning garden in the central courtyard of Victoria’s downtown public library.
+Our plan is to continue expanding this garden and save seed from it to include in our collection.